-March Newsletter: Egyptian photographer talks about her award-winning photo es; CTU fellow describes his fight for freedom of speech at UConn
+March Newsletter: Egyptian photographer talks about her award-winning photo es; CTF fellow describes his fight for freedom of speech at UConn

 Discussing female genital mutilation (FGM) can be uncomfortable for many people, and seeing visuals that depict the practice can be even more discomforting.
 But, both are necessary if we want more people to realize that gender-based violence is happening behind closed doors.